 Rise and shine, it’s breakfast time!
-Jumpstart your day with this High Protein Chocolate Banana Overnight Oats recipe… all dessert-y and no cooking required.
-Grab and go convenience.
-Gluten-free.
-Great source of protein and fiber.
+Jumpstart your day with this High Protein Chocolate Banana Overnight Oats recipe that’s tastes like dessert and no cooking required.

 I’ve never been one for overnight oats.
 I know what oatmeal is supposed to taste like– warm and oozing with peanut butter.
 My classic banana oatmeal made with smashed banana, old fashioned oats, cinnamon, lots of berries, walnuts and peanut butter.

 Gotta love that combo and when I decided to turn that into an overnight oat style recipe and I “tasted” the mush of old fashioned oats mixed with yogurt after it “cooked” all night in the fridge, I was like bleh!!!
 Like major bleh.
 Like I cannot believe people eat that stuff.
 I definitely did not drink the kool-aid back in the day..
 I’ll stick with the classic thank you very much.